CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 who have agreed to share their unused computational resources with each other.
 If a job is submitted from an OSG submission point, it can run in the [OS pool](https://osg-htc.org/about/open_science_pool/) associated with that submission point.
-This OSG pool is the result of going out to other members of the OSG and finding if they have any unused computers that are available to run jobs.
+This OSG pool is the result of going out to other members of the OS Pool and finding if they have any unused computers that are available to run jobs.
 These unused computers then form a pool of resources where jobs can go run.